What the odor is not: Estimation by elimination: Introduction

-We focus on the inverse problem: the estimation of odor composition from the response of olfactory receptors.
-We use a realistic competitive binding model of odor encoding by receptors \cite{singh2019competitive, rospars2008competitive, cruz2013neural, reddy2018antagonism}, and propose a scheme to decode odor composition from such responses.
-The scheme works over a large range of biologically relevant parameters, does not require any special constraints on receptor-odorant interactions, and works for systems with few receptors, suggesting why the relatively small olfactory receptor repertoires of most organisms are sufficient for detecting complex natural odors.

-Our main idea is that a receptor that {\em does not} respond to an odor carries a lot more information about the odor than a receptor that {\it does} respond to it.
-This is because a receptor that does not respond to an odor signals that none of the odorants (individual chemicals) that could bind to this receptor are present.
-With just a few such non-responding receptors, most of the odorants that are not present can be identified and eliminated.
+Here, we focus on a simplified inverse problem: odor composition estimation from time-averaged, combinatorial receptor responses.
+We thus omit receptor and circuit dynamics important in many olfactory phenomena in animals to concentrate on odor sensing combinatorics (also see \cite{babadi2014sparseness,zhang2016robust,stevens2015fly,zwicker2016receptor, krishnamurthy2017disorder,dasgupta2017neural, dasgupta2018neural,Tesileanu255547}).
+We propose that receptors that {\em do not} respond to an odor carry more information about it than receptors that {\it do}.
+This is because silent receptors signal that none of the odorants that could bind to them are present.
+Most absent odorants can be identified and eliminated with just a few such silent receptors.
 Thus, it is easier to identify what the mixture {\em is not}, rather than what the mixture is.
-For a large range of biologically relevant parameters, this elimination turns the estimation of odor concentration from an underdetermined problem to an overdetermined one.
-Thus, the concentration of the rest of the odorants can be estimated from how the remaining receptors respond.
-The specifics of the second step depend on the receptor encoding model.
+For realistic parameters, this elimination turns odor composition estimation from an underdetermined to an overdetermined problem.
+Then, the remaining odorants can be estimated from active receptor responses.

-We propose an experimental test of our model and show that it reproduces existing results on the olfactory cocktail party problem in mice \cite{rokni2014olfactory} while making additional predictions.
-We then propose a neural network to implement our decoding scheme.
-Remarkably, the statistics of olfactory receptor binding to natural odors \cite{munch2016door,mainland2015human}, and circuits in the olfactory epithelium, the olfactory bulb \cite{nagayama2014neuronal} and the olfactory cortex \cite{bathellier2009properties,johnson2000new, franks2011recurrent}, all reflect properties of this network.
-We developed our scheme with the olfactory system in mind but the method is general, and can be used for other types of chemical detection systems, such as electric noses \cite{johnson2006dna, goldsmith2011biomimetic} for odor detection, and in medical tests.